roman-milk/roman-milk.github.io/summer-of-slut-milf-challenge.md

  And I did.
 "Yessssssss, I'm coming from your cock in my asssssssssss."

  My orgasm hit hard again and seconds later he followed suit, filling my asshole with his seed.
 It felt strange and yet I loved it.
 I loved giving myself totally to lust and to strangers.
 I loved that I wasn't seen as the shy one, but as a sexy older woman that young boys wanted to fuck.
-Report_Story #7